Background for the Firewood Cutting Jig Project

 2. Side Boards

 Set the front and rear supports aside for now to start working on the main body of the jig.
 Cut the 1×8’s down to 30″ lengths.
 I bought a few extra in case I find a few cracks or checks in them.
+I used pine for this but cedar would stand up to the weather better.

 I set a stop on my saw support so I could quickly make these cuts without measuring each one.
 And this went pretty quick.